BohdanPanasenko/coffee-tea-shop/README.md

 ## Notes
 - Reviews and auth are minimal; localStorage login for demo.
 - Orders validate product existence and email and return totals.
-- Update images in `server/public/images` or use remote URLs.
+- Update images in `server/public/images`